-Lexia English supports educators inside and outside the classroom
+Lexia English supports educators, inside and outside the classroom

 Lexia English is an adaptive blended learning program that combines computer-based online resources with teacher-led materials for in-classroom application.
-The U.S. Department of Education's National Technology Plan endorses an adaptive approach to learning because this allows educators to simultaneously and systematically assess and instruct to ensure continuous improvement.
-Lexia English's adaptive blended learning model blends the power of artificial intelligence and human intelligence; this framework combines the best of both worlds by utilizing powerful, intuitive technological features while simultaneously leveraging and empowering the human intelligence component with robust data and additional teacher-led resources.
+The U.S. Department of Education's National Technology Plan endorses an adaptive approach to learning that allows educators to simultaneously and systematically assess and instruct to ensure continuous improvement.
+Lexia English's adaptive blended learning model blends the power of artificial intelligence and human intelligence; this framework combines the best of both worlds by utilizing powerful, intuitive technological features while leveraging and empowering the human intelligence component with robust data and additional teacher-led resources.

-Moreover, the Lexia English educator platform utilizes the sophisticated myLexia® technology to provide educators with real-time, simple, actionable data and reports that help inform instruction without stopping to give a test or interrupting classwork.
-Our patented system, Assessment Without Testing®, gathers and analyzes data as students work through the Lexia English online content.
-Based on individual student performance, it lets a teacher know if a learner is progressing in the language proficiency standards and recommends Lexia Lessons® for teacher-facilitated peer-to-peer speaking and listening practice.
-The educator platform offers educators and administrators information to help them adjust instruction and secure better learning outcomes for all, with insights into: student strengths, skills, and weaknesses; real-time actionable data; and teacher-led and printable resources.
-The information a teacher has about their students can be used to create lesson plans that are engaging to the learner and help students integrate new knowledge in a succinct way.
+The Lexia English educator platform also utilizes the sophisticated myLexia® technology to provide educators with real-time, simple, actionable data and reports that help inform instruction, without stopping to give a test and without interruption to instruction.
+Our patented Assessment Without Testing® system gathers and analyzes data as students work through the Lexia English online content.
+Based on individual student performance, the system lets a teacher know if a learner is progressing in the language proficiency standards and recommends Lexia Lessons® for teacher-facilitated peer-to-peer speaking and listening practice.
+The educator platform offers educators and administrators information to help them adjust instruction and secure better learning outcomes for all, with: insights into student strengths, skills, and weaknesses; real-time actionable data; and teacher-led and printable resources.
+Teachers can use information about their students to create lesson plans that are engaging to the learner and help students integrate new knowledge in a succinct way.

-No more guessing: Unparalleled visibility into learners' language proficiency progress
+No more guessing: unparalleled visibility into learners' language proficiency progress